 The school will raise Parents' awareness of internet safety in letters or other communications home and in information via our school website.
+Parents of pupils in KS2 are also invited to an Online Safety Assembly which is unique to their child's year group.
 This policy will also be shared with parents.
 The school will ask for a parent volunteer to join the Online Safety Group.